 How to Get Rid of Roof Moss

-Wet & Forget Outdoor wipes out roof moss with no scrubbing, bleaching or pressure washing needed.
+Wet & Forget Hose End wipes out roof moss with no scrubbing, bleaching or pressure washing needed.
 Just spray and leave!
 Its gentle non-caustic formula is safe to use on all types of roofs, and the runoff won’t harm your downspouts or lawn.
-Best of all, Wet & Forget Outdoor works with the wind and rain to keep moss away for a year or more in most cases!
-Here’s how to eliminate moss with Wet & Forget Outdoor:

-- Spray the affected area with the diluted Wet & Forget Outdoor at a time that allows 4 to 5 hours’ drying time before the chance of rain.
+- Turn the dial to the “ON” setting and spray the affected area with the diluted Wet & Forget Outdoor at a time that allows 4 to 5 hours’ drying time before the chance of rain.
 Saturate the moss thoroughly so that the solution can penetrate the moss’s root-like structures.

 - Walk away, and let Wet & Forget Outdoor do the work for you!